htcondor/htcondor/docs/version-history/development-release-series-89.rst

   ``R`` know the maximum number of threads it should use.
   :ticket:`7649`

+- Fixed a bug in Docker Universe that prevented administrator defined bind mounts from working correctly
+  :ticket:`7635`

 - If the administrator of an execute machine has disabled file transfer plugins by setting :macro:`ENABLE_URL_TRANSFERS` to ``False``, then the machine Ad in the collector will no longer advertise support, which will prevent jobs from